kdeldycke/awesome-engineering-team-management/readme.md

 Whatever the technical stack, we are building systems first, and have to manage its complexity.

 - [Second-system effect](https://en.wikipedia.org/wiki/Second-system_effect) - “Tendency of small, elegant, and successful systems, to be succeeded by over-engineered, bloated systems”.
 - [Living with Complexity, by Donald A. Norman](https://amzn.com/0262014866/?tag=kevideld-20) - In which we learn that, based on [Tesler's law of the conservation of complexity](https://en.wikipedia.org/wiki/Law_of_conservation_of_complexity), “the total complexity of a system is a constant: as you make the person's interaction simpler, the hidden complexity behind the scenes increases.
-Make one part of the system simpler, said Tesler, and the rest of the system gets more complex.”.
+Make one part of the system simpler, said Tesler, and the rest of the system gets more complex.”
 - [The Efficiency-Destroying Magic of Tidying Up](https://florentcrivello.com/index.php/2019/09/04/the-efficiency-destroying-magic-of-tidying-up/) - “Efficiency tends to look messy, and good looks tend to be inefficient.”
 A reminder that sometimes we should just accept [the messiness of the world](https://github.com/kdeldycke/awesome-falsehood).

 ### Technology